silentdiverchris/Jiminy/README.md

         ...etc...
 ```

-## Adding custom tags
+## Custom tags

+A fe standard custom tags are pre-defined such as bug, enhancement, document, phone call, video call and conversation (for an in-person chat).

-Any number of custom tags can be added, the standard custom tags are shown in the settings fragment below.
+Any of these can be removed or altered, and any number of custom tags can be added, some of the standard custom tags are shown in the settings fragment below.

+By default, the system will add a tab for each custom tag under the top-level 'tags' tab, ou can disable this by setting GenerateView' to false for that tag.

 =b:w-p:med= Expand on custom tag description